fredrikopenpayments/docs/docs/startconsentauthprocess.md

     -H 'X-Request-ID: [GUID]'
 ```

-Note that this call does not need a body despite being a `POST`.
+Note!
+This call does not need a body (despite being a `POST`).

 ### Headers

-See Create consent.
+- `PSU-IP-Address` is the IP address of the end user.
+- `X-BicFi` the BICFI for the user's ASPSP.
+Find it in [the ASPSP API](/en/openpayments-NextGenPSD2-1.3.3.html#tag/ASPSP-Information-Service-(ASPSPIS)).
+- `X-Request-ID` used to verify that the response matches the request.

 ### Path parameter